 7. Demographic and socioeconomic conditions, and unpredictable events beyond the control of policymakers, do not significantly undermine the process.

-Similar explanations for success are still used and repackaged, such as by the Institute for Government:
+Such explanations for success still have some modern day traction, such as in recommendations by the Institute for Government:

 - Understand the past and learn from failure.

 - Open up the policy process.

 - Be rigorous in analysis and use of evidence.

 - Take time and build in scope for iteration and adaptation.